 It's not uncommon for travelers and expats to bring electronics and appliances with them overseas.
 The dilemma is, of course, why ACUPWR is in business: the difference in voltage and power standards around the world.
-We solve international voltage differences with high-quality voltage transformers and power converters.
+We solve international voltage differences with high-quality international power converters.
 Whether you want to use a 120-volt microwave oven in a country with a 220–240-volt standard, or you want to move something much bigger overseas, like a refrigerator or freezer, ACUPWR has you covered.

 ACUPWR's line of voltage transformers and power converters are available in different wattage sizes, from 100 watts to 2500 watts, and they'll accommodate the wattage consumption of most consumer appliances and electronics.
 Still, consumers aren't experts about things like wattage, nor should they need to be.

-To that end, we've provided some charts below to help you determine the wattage requirements of your appliance (or appliances) and hence the wattage requirements for your ACUPWR transformer.
+To that end, we've provided some charts below to help you determine the wattage requirements of your appliance (or appliances) and the wattage requirements for your ACUPWR transformer.